quantumlib/qsim/docs/cirq_interface.md

 ### Gate decompositions

 Circuits received by qsimcirq are automatically decomposed into the qsim gate set if possible.
 This uses the Cirq `decompose` operation.

-Known gates with no decomposition:

-- Cirq `ControlledGate`s (i.e. gates constructed using the `cirq.ControlledGate` method).
-- Cirq `MatrixGate`s on 3 or more qubits.
+Gates with no decomposition to the qsim gate set will instead attempt to be parsed as raw matrices, if one is specified.

 ### Parametrized circuits